Building an Author Platform: Not for the Birds

-Perhaps it is a desire to be humble that inhibits writers, who by nature tend to break from the flock and be solitary.
-Writing often attracts people who avoid “proud as a peacock” behavior, and prefer, instead, to let ideas incubate in solitude before a computer or notebook.
+Perhaps it is a desire to be humble that inhibits writers, since they tend to break from the flock and be solitary.
+Writing often attracts people who avoid “proud as a peacock” behavior, and instead prefer to let ideas incubate in solitude in a computer or notebook.

 Did you get discouraged the first time someone said “I don’t know what you meant in this sentence”?
 Of course not, or you wouldn’t have stuck in the profession long enough to read an article like this.

 We have to approach marketing with that same attitude of experimentation.
-You might create a facebook ad and only get three likes out of it.
+You might create a Facebook ad and only get three likes.
 Ok, victory.
 That’s three more likes.
 If your goal was 30 or 300, it might feel like defeat.
 So, try something else.
 If your writing is worth tweeting about, you understand this as part of the writing process every day.
 Give yourself permission to draft and revise your marketing plan, too.

-In this digital age we have so much free advertising available to us.
-Don’t brood over your inexperience, or let a few false starts ruffle your feathers.
+In this digital age, we have so much free advertising available to us.
+Don’t brood over your inexperience or let a few false starts ruffle your feathers.
 Take a gander at other author websites, and use their platform to help you get a bird’s eye view of your own platform.
-Then begin to generate ideas for reaching your own audience.
+Begin to generate ideas for reaching your own audience.

-You never know what might come of it.
+You never know what might come from it.
 For example, a recent response to a tweet landed me an interview on Huffington Post Live.

 Just persevere, spread your wings, and keep pressing on.